Pink210/softether-easyinstall/README.md

 ## Update

-If you already have Softether installed on your server but want to update it to the last version you can use the install code. the script now makes a backup, update, and restore your backup. but is more safe to do it Manual or just make a backup with Softether Windows software.
+If you already have Softether installed on your server but want to update it to the latest version you can use the install code. the script now makes a backup, update, and restore your backup. but is more safe to do it Manual or just make a backup with Softether Windows software.

 <details>
   <summary>Click here for an update SoftEther VPN Server Manual</summary>
-To update SoftEther VPN Server to the latest version, you can follow these steps:
+To update the SoftEther VPN Server to the latest version, you can follow these steps:

 - Stop the systemd service: